-Heat pumps are equipped with a time/temperature defrost control with field selectable defrost intervals of 30, 60, or 90 minutes.
+Heat Pumps are equipped with a time / temperature defrost control with field selectable defrost intervals of 30, 60, 90 minutes.
+In Region IV, the defrost control should be set to an interval of 90 minutes.
 This setting should be adjusted at this time if needed.
-The defrost control also has SmartShift[TM] technology, which delays compressor operation at defrost initiation and termination.
-If disabling this function is desired, move the jumper from "DLY" to "NORM" on the defrost control
+The defrost control also has SmartShift (TM) Technology, which delays compressor operation at defrost initiation and termination.
+If disabling this function is desired, move the jumper from "DLY" to "NORM" on the defrost control.